heiyebaitian/RSC-IPExtractor/README.md

 Ideal for network management, firewall rules, routing policies, and more.

+This script was created to help extract IP address lists from .rsc files for use in Unifi policy routing, as direct import of such files is not supported.

 ## 🛠 Features
 ✅ Download .rsc files directly from remote URLs